jnidzwetzki/bboxdb/README.md

 [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) and especially [key-value stores](https://en.wikipedia.org/wiki/Key-value_database) are very popular these days.
 They have a simple data model and can be easily implemented as a distributed system to handle big data.
 Techniques like _Hash-_ or _range-partitioning_ are used to spread the data across a cluster of nodes.
 Each node stores only a small part of the whole dataset.

 Key-value stores are using the key to retrieve the data.
 When the key is known, the data can be accessed easily.
-When the key for a value is not known, a complete scan of the data must be carried out.
+When the key for a value is not known, a complete scan of the data has to be carried out.
 Each value has to be loaded and checked if this is the searched value.
 This is a very expensive operation that should be avoided in any case.

 Using the key to locate the data works well with one-dimensional data, but it becomes problematic when multi-dimensional data has to be stored.
 Its hard to find a proper key for a multi-dimensional value.